boytchev/map/README.md

 ## Examples

 The following examples show code sniplets.
 Click on the image to run the example in real-rime in your browser.
-Use the mouse or finger (for touch screens) to control the viewpoint.
+Use your default pointing device to change the viewpoint.

 ### 1. Outline of Bulgaria

-The geometry for the outline of Bulgaria is retrieved by the method `mapGeometry2D` with parameter `'BG'`.
+The example extracts the outline of Bulgaria with `mapGeometry2D` and region name set to `'BG'`.

 ```javascript
 geometry = map.mapGeometry2D( 'BG' );